-—MIS reference model for IEEE 802.3
+Figure 6: MIS reference model for IEEE 802.3

 MISF reference model for IEEE 802.11

 Figure 7 shows the MISF reference model for IEEE 802.11.
 The payload of MISF services over IEEE 802.11 is carried either in the data frames by using existing primitives defined by the LSAP or by using primitives defined by the MAC State Generic Convergence Function (MSGCF) service access point (SAP) (MSGCF_SAP).
 The MSGCF has access to all management primitives and provides services to higher layers.